TypeStrong/typedoc/.github/CONTRIBUTING.md

 ## Setup - Git, GitHub, and Node

 If you don't already have [Git] installed, install it first.
 You will need it to contribute to TypeDoc.
-You will also need to install [Node].
-TypeDoc requires at least npm 4, so if you are running Node 7.3.0 or older you will need to upgrade npm using `npm install --global npm@^4`.
+You will also need to install [Node] and pnpm.

 #### Installation